JaykeMeijer/e-BoekhoudenFixer/README.md

 - Shortcut buttons to show just current day, week and month
 - Button per day to add entries for that day
 - Allow timeframe selection box at the top to be minimized, as this takes up almost half of the page
+- Automatically select '2.
+Investering' as activiteit, as we don't use the other anymore

 ## Installation